akoaysigod/GameEngine/README.md

 It currently only works on iOS but I have plans to extend it to tvOS and OSX at some point.

 It's based off of SpriteKit so if you know that API this should be pretty straight forward to use.
-It is not, however, a complete clone of the SpriteKit API and likely never will be.
+This will end up working slightly different as I'm currently rewriting it to be much more specific to tiled graphics as I think I can get the performance to improve by a lot rather than trying to make a more general purpose game engine.

 Part of the motivation to create this engine was to (learn how to make engines and) have a game engine that had access to the lower level internals of the engine but still have a working framework that didn't require any lower level programming.
-This is why certain parts of the Metal API are exposed publicly.
-In general, no knowledge of Metal is required to actually use this engine.

 If you are feeling adventurous or want to learn a little more about rendering stuff using Metal this will eventually have enough exposed to create a custom pipeline without needing to know enough background math or knowledge of the complete inner workings of Metal.